d3se/neverlose-discord-verification/README.md

 **Usage**

 To verify a user, the user must enter a verification code in the Discord channel specified in the `bot.py` file.
-The verification code can be obtained by running the `!token` command in the bot channel.
+The verification code can be obtained by running the `/token` command in the bot channel.

 **Example**

-User: !token
-Bot: Your verification code is 123456.
+User: generate token in neverlose csgo cmd: Your verification code is 123456.
 Please send this code to the bot in the verification channel to verify your account.
 User: (goes to the verification channel and sends the code 123456 to the bot)
 Bot: Your account has been successfully verified!